-Even if you meet all of the legal requirements, a judge may still decide not to grant the application for foreign legal assistance.
+In addition, different judges may have different opinions as well.
+The rules for granting the request give judges a very high level of discretion.
+So even if you meet all of the legal requirements, a judge may still decide not to grant the application for foreign legal assistance.
 If the judge denies a FLA request, the person making the request may appeal.
-However, the appellate court will only reverse the previous decision if it finds that the judge made an error, such as applying the wrong legal standard to evaluate the request.
+However, the appellate court will only reverse the previous decision if it finds that the judge made a serious error, such as applying the wrong legal standard to evaluate the request.